Lukashenko, Putin meet in Sochi, Russia grants $1.5bn bailout loan... and more?

 But clearly there were substantial talks between the two that very likely included a discussion of implementing a proposed Union State deal that would deepen economic ties between the two countries and could create a “Rublezone”, an Eastern European version of the Eurozone.
 Lukashenko signed off on the framework agreement in 1999 and a lot of work on creating the legal basis of the agreement has already been done, although it has never been implemented.

-The plane belonging to the head of the Federal Security Service (FSB) Alexander Bortnikov has been in Minsk several times in the last month for short visits with Lukashenko.
+The plane belonging to the head of the Federal Security Service (FSB), Alexander Bortnikov, has been in Minsk several times in the last month for short visits with Lukashenko.
 Then on September 3 Russian Prime Minister Mikhail Mishustin unexpectedly arrived in Minsk with a large delegation of top Russian ministers, including the finance, social, energy, culture, health and even sports ministers, in tow.
-Again the details of their discussion was not shared.
+Again the details of their discussion were not shared.

-In addition Lukashenko has had at least five telephone conversations with Putin in the last month and has begun to talk about the economic integration running from “Brest [in western Belarus] to Vladivostok” in an echo of Putin’s recurring call to create a single market “from Lisbon to Vladivostok”, which has been a leitmotif of his foreign policy goals.
+In addition, Lukashenko has had at least five telephone conversations with Putin in the last month and has begun to talk about the economic integration running from “Brest [in western Belarus] to Vladivostok” in an echo of Putin’s recurring call to create a single market “from Lisbon to Vladivostok”, which has been a leitmotif of his foreign policy goals.

 And in the run-up to the Sochi meeting the Kremlin said that the timing of the meeting was dependent on “drawing up documents”, without giving any details.

-The Sochi venue for the meeting is pregnant with symbolism as Putin and Lukashenko were holed up in Sochi for several days at the New Year were they clashed over Russia’s plans to end its energy subsidies to Belarus worth somewhere between $40bn and $100bn, according to different estimates, over the last decade.
-The Russian money has subsidised Lukashenko’s neo-Soviet economic system and helped keep him in power for so long, but he left Sochi on that occasion empty handed and in a bad mood.
+The Sochi venue for the meeting is pregnant with symbolism, as Putin and Lukashenko were holed up in Sochi for several days at the New Year where they clashed over Russia’s plans to end its energy subsidies to Belarus worth somewhere between $40bn and $100bn, according to different estimates, over the last decade.
+The Russian money has subsidised Lukashenko’s neo-Soviet economic system and helped keep him in power for so long, but he left Sochi on that occasion empty-handed and in a bad mood.

 It is possible that a Union State deal has been signed at this meeting, but not released to the public, as again the two men have met in Sochi to thrash out a tricky topic.
 The Kremlin is conscious that Lukashenko is in a weak position and could still be ousted by the street protests, which seem to still be gathering momentum.
-At the same time it is clear that Putin will find it difficult to cut a Union State deal with an opposition-led government should the protestors win, despite their repeated reassurances that they want to maintain the close ties with Russia.
-For its part if the Kremlin has done a deal it will not want to be seen to be forcing it down Lukashenko's throat, which would alientate the already unhappy Belarusian people.
+At the same time, it is clear that Putin will find it difficult to cut a Union State deal with an opposition-led government should the protesters win, despite their repeated reassurances that they want to maintain close ties with Russia.
+For its part, if the Kremlin has done a deal it will not want to be seen to be forcing it down Lukashenko's throat, which would alientate the already unhappy Belarusian people.

 To hammer the point home, Tikhanovskaya released a statement to TUT.by saying: “I want to remind Putin, whatever you agree on in Sochi will not have any legal force.
 Any agreements signed with the illegitimate Lukashenko will be revisited by the new government.
 I regret that you have decided on dialogue with a dictator.”